jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (c) be addressed to the Director-General:
   (ca) be accompanied by the prescribed fee:
   (d) state, or be accompanied by a statement of, the particulars specified in subsection (2).
-(2) The particulars required by subsection (1)﻿(d) are the following:
+(2) The following particulars are required:
-  (a) the business address of the person in whose name the application is made, and, where that person is not the manufacturer of the medicine and of each of the principal ingredients of the medicine, the true name and business address of each such manufacturer:
+  (a) the business address of the person in whose name the application is made:
   (b) the name under which the medicine will be distributed:
   (c) details of the method of manufacture of the medicine:
-  (d) a full statement of the ingredients named by the descriptive or non-proprietary names of the medicine, including details of the quantities in which they are present:
+  (d) qualitative and quantitative particulars of all ingredients of the medicine named by the descriptive or non-proprietary names of the ingredients:
   (e) a description of the quality of the raw materials used in the manufacture of the medicine:
-  (f) a description of the form or forms of the medicine:
+  (f) a description of the form or forms of the medicine, the dosage, and the method and route of administration:
-  (g) the proposed or recommended dosage and frequency of dose, and the manner in which the medicine will be recommended to be administered, applied, or otherwise used:
-  (h) the purposes for which the medicine will be recommended to be used, and the claims or representations to be made in respect of its usefulness:
+  (g) the indications for which the medicine may be administered:
-  (i) reports of any tests made to establish the safety of the medicine for the purposes for which and in the manner in which it is intended to be used:
+  (h) reports of toxicological, pharmacological, and clinical studies that support the application:
-  (j) reports of any tests made to control the strength, quality, purity, or safety of the medicine and of the method of testing:
+  (i) reports of any tests made to control or monitor the quality of the medicine, including any tests that relate to its stability:
-  (k) any reports relating to the efficacy of the medicine:
-  (l) a translation into English, authenticated in such manner as the Director-General may require, of any report referred to in paragraph (i) or paragraph (j) or paragraph (k) that is not in English:
+  (j) a translation into English, authenticated in a manner required in writing by the Director-General, of any report referred to in paragraph (h) or (i) that is not in English:
-  (m) any evidence to show that the distribution in any country other than New Zealand of the medicine in the form and for the purposes that it is proposed to be distributed in New Zealand has been approved or consented to by the appropriate authorities in that country:
+  (k) any evidence to show that the distribution in any country other than New Zealand of the medicine in the form and for the purposes that it is proposed to be distributed in New Zealand has been approved or consented to by the appropriate authorities in that country:
-  (n) the intended method of distribution of the medicine in New Zealand:
-  (o) a coloured specimen of every label and other descriptive matter proposed to be used on or included in, or to accompany, packages or containers containing the medicine:
+  (l) an accurate copy of every label and other descriptive matter proposed to be used on or included in, or to accompany, packages or containers containing the medicine:
-  (p) the name and address of the place or places where the manufacture, preparation, or packing is intended to be carried out.
+  (m) the name and address of the place or places where the manufacture, preparation, or packing is intended to be carried out.
 (3) Notwithstanding anything in subsection (1), in the case of a medicine to which section 20 applies by virtue of subsection (1) of that section, the notice deposited with the Director-General under section 24 shall, subject to subsections (4) and (5), be a sufficient application for the consent of the Minister under the said section 20.
 (4) At any time before the publication of a notice signifying the consent of the Minister to the distribution of a medicine in respect of which an application under section 20 has been made, the Director-General may, by notice in writing given to the person in whose name the application was made, require that person to supply—as the Director-General may specify in his notice.
   (a) such samples of the medicine; and